 We integrate maps from the Google Maps service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 The processed data may include, in particular, users' IP addresses and location data, but these are not collected without their consent (usually as part of the settings of their mobile devices).
 The data can be processed in the USA.

-services and content of third parties
+6. Integration of services and content of third parties

 Based on our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
 6 Para.
 1 Clause f) GDPR), we make use of content or services offered by third-party providers in order to provide their content and services, such as videos or fonts (hereinafter referred to as “content”).